i'm just annoyed by the motive of christian dogooding, playing into the naivete and the ignorance.

 10) a device charging area behind the front door

-11) a 150 square foot work and storage area as a functional actual basement in parallel to the apartment, with substantive 2-level storage potential.
+11) a 150 square foot work and storage area as a functional in-unit garage or actual basement in parallel to the apartment, with functional 2-level storage built in.

-12) and sufficient wall space for cd and book storage
+12) sufficient wall space for cd and book storage

-it's cheap because of the drug dealer and the various problems a drug dealer creates to property values, but i'm told they're getting evicted. the front door, for example, is pretty brutal. i haven't seen the effects of the drugs yet, but i'm sure i will. i saw somebody passed out beside their shopping cart around the corner, because they couldn't make it over the bridge, and i jumped to probably correct conclusions. he just fell over; might have been technically dead.
+it's cheap because of the drug dealer and the various problems a drug dealer creates to property values, but i've been told they're getting evicted. the front door, for example, is pretty brutal. i haven't seen the effects of the drugs yet, but i'm sure i will. i have recently seen somebody passed out beside their shopping cart around the corner, because they couldn't make it over the bridge, and i jumped to probably correct conclusions. he just fell over; he might have been technically dead.

-it's going to take a few weeks to get this in motion. right now, i'm not sure the furnace works, and i'm waiting for the owner to do some minimal but necessary cosmetic work, but when that gets in motion, this is going to be quite the nice little basement, let me tell you.
+it's going to take a few weeks, maybe a few months, to set the apartment up. right now, i'm not sure the furnace works, and i'm waiting for the owner to do some minimal but necessary cosmetic work.

-i hope i don't get evicted to raise the rent, again. i know i will; i'm planning for it this time. some small houses in windsor are starting to list under $180K.
+i hope i don't get evicted to raise the rent, again; i'm unfortunately realizing the necessity of planning around it, and want to focus on buying if i have to move again. some small houses in windsor are starting to list under $180K.

 at